verekia/js-stack-from-scratch/tutorial/02-babel-es6-eslint-flow/README.md

 export default Dog;
 ```

 The `// @flow` comment tells Flow that we want this file to be typechecked.
 For the rest, Flow annotations are typically a colon after a function parameter or a function name.
-Check the documentation for more details.
+Check out the documentation for more details.

 - Add `// @flow` at the top of `index.js` as well.